 Parks | Local and State

-Comprehensive list of parks in the Hudson Valley.
+Find comprehensive list of parks in the Hudson Valley offering many things to do for the whole family.
 The Hudson Valley offers a remarkable selection of parks that offer many things to do with kids or adults.
 Go to a park to relax and read under the shade of a tree, or visit the park to exercise by walking or hiking in a healthy environment surrounded by nature.
 Whether you visit a small local park or a large state park; parks offer an opportunity to escape from your daily routines and experience nature.

 Parks in Columbia

 Parks in Westchester

 Harriman State Park, located in Rockland and Orange counties, is the second-largest park in the parks system, with 31 lakes and reservoirs, 200 miles of hiking trails, three beaches, two public camping areas, a network of group camps, miles of streams and scenic roads, and scores of wildlife species, vistas and vantage points.